Online Quote Call Now

 05.03.19 – UK pleasure crafts permitted to use red diesel in Belgium throughout 2019

 The Cruising Association has released a statement announcing that Belgian authorities will maintain the agreement for UK pleasure vessels sailing to Belgium.
-Boats will still have to use British marked diesel in engine fuel tanks for propulsion, with the full 100% duty for 2019.
+Boats will still have to use British-marked diesel in engine fuel tanks for propulsion, with the full 100% duty for 2019.

 If anything changes, they will consult the Regulations and Technical Services Group with plenty of notice.

-The conditions are the same as before, in that all diesel purchased prior to departure from the UK to Belgium, or other EU maritime States’ marinas and ports, must pay the full 100% duty (and not any lower duty rate) on all the fuel and that it is recorded on the signed invoice for the purchase.
+The conditions are the same as before, in that all diesel purchased before departure from the UK to Belgium, or other EU maritime States’ marinas and ports, must pay the full 100% duty (and not any lower duty rate) on all the fuel and that it is recorded on the signed invoice for the purchase.
 This invoice must be on board the vessel (such as with the boat’s log) in the unlikely event any inspecting Customs official should wish to see it as proof of the duty payment.” – Cruising Association Press Release.

 09.09.19 – Consultation closes on 9 September 2019